Frequently Asked Questions

 How do I choose the correct account?

-Use our online Account Selector to help you decide.
-You can also browse different accounts by need or life stage on the Scotiabank Day to Day Banking page.
+You can browse different accounts by need or life stage on the Scotiabank Day to Day Banking page.

 If you need help at any time, you can simply contact us.